 The POR program is open to applicants with the following doctoral degrees: MD, DDS, DMD, DO, DC, ND, or DNSc.
 PhDs who want to become involved in clinical research may also be eligible.
-We encourage candidates from a wide range of patient-oriented research fields and specialty areas to apply, although all candidates must be engaged in either direct care of or research with patients.
+Candidates from a wide range of patient-oriented research fields and specialty areas are encouraged to apply, although all candidates must be engaged in either direct care of or research with patients.

-Applications are due by April 15th* to begin studies the following July.
+Applications are due by April 15th* of each calendar year, to begin studies the following July.
 Admissions and scholarship award decisions are made in the first week of May.
-In addition to the School-wide application components, POR candidates also require:
+In addition to the School-wide application, POR candidates must also submit:

-a statement of support from applicant's program director confirming that if accepted to the program, the candidate will continue to receive salary support during the program's two-year duration and will be permitted to attend the CSRI program (see time commitment details on POR website).
+A statement of support from the program director confirming that if accepted to the program, the candidate will continue to receive salary support during the program's two-year duration and will be permitted to attend the CSRI program (see time commitment details on POR website).

-A limited number of full-tuition scholarships, generously provided by the CUMC Clinical Trials Office and the Mailman School of Public Health, are available to highly qualified candidates.* Awarding of these scholarships is determined by the POR Advisory Board during the admissions review process.
-At the first step, the Board ranks applicants who have demonstrated:
+A limited number of full-tuition scholarships, generously provided by the CUMC Clinical Trials Office and the Mailman School of Public Health, are available to highly qualified candidates.* During the admissions review, the POR Advisory Board recommends applicants who have demonstrated:

 Prior involvement in clinical research projects